ramadanmostafa/amazon_spider/README.md

 # amazon_spider
-scrapy spider to get information from amazon. it uses scrapy and selenium
+scrapy spider to get information from amazon, wlamart, sears and hayneedle. it uses scrapy and selenium